In the Maldives, a resort offers endangered sea turtles a new life

 Inside the resort

-Lest you forget all this is happening in a five-star luxury resort on its own island, you just have to take a stroll around the place.
+Let's not forget all this is happening in a five-star, 44-acre luxury resort on its own island.

-Or pedal, rather, as it's 44 acres in size.
-Guests are each given their own bike to use while at the resort, though a buggy is on call for those who'd rather get chauffeured.

 One of two Four Season properties in the Maldives -- sister resort Kuda Huraa has its own marine center as well, also overseen by Le Berre -- Landaa Giraavaru is a 30-minute float plane ride from the capital, Male.